 }

-elseif(this.marks == s.marks) {
+else if(this.marks == s.marks) {

 return 0;